Run (2020 American film): Plot

-A woman named Diane Sherman gives birth to a premature baby, who she goes to see lying in an incubator, surrounded by the hospital staff.
+A woman named Diane Sherman gives birth to a premature baby, whom she goes to see lying in an incubator, surrounded by the hospital staff.

-Years later, Diane lives a quiet life with Chloe, her now teenage daughter, in Pasco, Washington.
+Years later, Diane lives a quiet life with Chloe, her now teenage daughter, in Pasco.
 Chloe suffers from arrhythmia, hemochromatosis, asthma, and diabetes, as well as paralysis in her legs.
 She uses a wheelchair, takes multiple medications daily, and is homeschooled by her mother.
-Despite her conditions, Chloe is inquisitive and resourceful, spending her free time building various electronics and circuit boards.
-She desires to go to college, something Diane seems to support, but has received no responses for her applications.
+Chloe is inquisitive and resourceful, spending her free time building various electronics and circuit boards.
+She desires to go to college, something Diane seems to support, but has received no responses to her applications.

 One morning, while looking through a bag of groceries for chocolate, Chloe finds a prescription bottle of green pills with Diane's name on the label.
 However, when Chloe later inspects the bottle, she finds a label bearing her name has been pasted over the original.
 She tries to research the name of the pillsTrigoxinbut discovers the house has no internet connection, unaware Diane is watching her.
-The next day, Chloe dials a random number from her mother's bedroom phone, and asks the answering stranger to look up the drug.
+The next day, Chloe dials a random number from her mother's bedroom phone and asks the answering stranger to look up the drug.
 He tells her it is a heart medication and has the form of small red pills.

 Later, at the movie theater, Chloe pretends to go to the bathroom and rushes to the pharmacy across the street.
-The pharmacist at the desk reveals the green pills are actually a relaxant called Ridocaine, which had been only approved for dogs and, if taken by a human, could cause leg paralysis.
+The pharmacist at the desk reveals the green pills are actually a relaxant called Ridocaine, which had been approved only for dogs and, if taken by a human, could cause leg paralysis.
 Chloe begins to hyperventilate before Diane runs in and sedates her to take her home.

 Chloe wakes up in bed and finds her bedroom door locked from the outside, while Diane is out for an errand.
 She breaks out of her room by dragging herself onto the roof, eventually making her way to her mother's bedroom and breaking the window with a soldering iron and water.
 She begins to have an asthma attack and only barely manages to crawl to her room to retrieve her inhaler.
 She tries to use her automated wheelchair ramp to go downstairs, but finds that Diane has cut the power cord.
 She is forced to throw her wheelchair down the stairs and accidentally falls, sustaining minor injuries but also discovering that she can move one of her toes, due to having not taken Ridocaine in the last few days.